VighneshHemnani/BarBeerDrinkerWebApp/README.md

 ## About the database

-For the project, the professor had created a database with multiple tables about bars, beers and drinkers in an imaginary country.
-This database did not contain any established relations such as primary keys or foreign keys, and only contained the data (can be found *here*).
-There are 12 tables in this database:
+For the project, we were provided a database with multiple tables about bars, beers and drinkers in an imaginary country.
+This initial database did not contain any established relations such as primary keys or foreign keys, and only contained data of 12 tables (can be found *here*), which are:

 1. Bar table
     - Names of all bars and their respective state in which they are located
 2. Barfood table
     - All names of dishes/foods that all bars serve
 3. Beer table
     - Names of all beers and their respective manufacturers
 4. Bills table
-  -
+    - Table that contains all bills.
+Every tuple in this table/every bill contain a bill_id, bar, date, drinker, items_price, tax_price, tip, total_price, time, bartender, day.
-5.
+5. Day table
+    - All days of the week listed in a table.
+6. Drinker table
+    - Names of all drinkers and their respective states in which they live and their phone numbers.
+7. Frequents table
+    - Names of all drinkers and which bar the respective drinker frequents.
+8. Likes table
+    - Names of all drinkers and which beer the respective drinker likes.
+9. Operates table
+    - Names of all bars and the respective days, open_time and closing_time that bar has.
+10. Sellsbeer table
+    - Names of all bars and which beers they sell.
+11. Sellsfood table
+    - Names of all bars and which food/dishes they sell.
+12. Transactions table
+    - Table that contains all transaction, and a transaction/tuple contains the bill_id, item bought, its quantity, its type (beer or food), and its price.